Dynamic Cantor Derivative Logic: Topological -completeness

 Similar constructions have already appeared in e.g.\ \cite{konev}.
 From this we obtain the following:

-\begin{restatable}{theorem}{topokc} $\bold{K4C}$ is the $d$-logic of the class of all dynamic topological systems based on a $T_D$ space, as well as the $d$-logic of the class of all dynamic topological systems based on an Aleksandroff $T_D$ space. \end{restatable}
+\begin{restatable}{thm}{topokc} $\bold{K4C}$ is the $d$-logic of all dynamic topological systems based on a $T_D$ space, as well as the $d$-logic of all dynamic topological systems based on an Aleksandrov $T_D$ space. \end{restatable}